cert-manager/website/content/en/docs/installation/kubernetes.md

 As an alternative to the YAML manifests referenced above, we also provide an official Helm chart for installing cert-manager.

+> **Note**: cert-manager should never be embedded as a sub-chart into other Helm charts.
+> cert-manager manages non-namespaced resources in your cluster and should only be installed once.

 ### Prerequisites

 - Helm v2 or v3 installed